MetzgerH/SearchRe-A-Research-Position-Job-Board/documents/DesignDocument.md

  - UseCase Forms contains forms needed for certain input use-cases.
  - Authorization Forms contains forms needed for student or professor registration and user login.

- Our rationale for this design is to allow for re-use of subsystems of other projects such as Authorization Routes.
+ Our rationale for this design is to allow for the re-use of subsystems of other projects such as Authorization Routes.
 In this design the changes for user authorization and general use cases can be developed in parallel.

 ## 2.2 Subsystem Design

-(**Note1**: This is just a suggested template.
-If you adopted a pattern other than MVC, you should revise this template and the list the major subsystems in your architectural design.)

-(**Note2**: You should describe the design for the end product (completed application) - not only your iteration1 version.
-You will revise this document in iteration-2 and make changes  and/or add more details in iteration-2.)

 ### 2.2.1 Model